We Will Regulate Bitcoin if Risks Are Not Tackled, EU Finance Head Says - Slashdot

 -jcr

+Bitcoin has the Bitcoin Network behind it.
+Without it, "one bitcoin" is just an entry in a database.
+With it, you can transfer value around the world at relatively low cost and relatively high speed.
+This is a useful service, and it is backed by real hardware and software.
+The same logic applies to other cryptocurrencies.
+To the extent they are *useful* they have value, just like FedEx and electric utilities are useful services.

-Paternalistic government (Score:3)
+Paternalistic government (Score:1, Troll)

 Oh, the benevolent and omniscient regulators, who know all about the matter (and would've made lots of money had they bothered with such base things), will condescend to keeping their subjects from injuring themselves.